tracelabs/tofm/tofm.md

 We think of OSINT as any information that you as a regular citizen would have access to without possessing an sort of special accesses or clearances.
 For example, in the United States various members of the military or law enforcement will have access to databases of information the average citizen does not.
 These databases are not OSINT.

 What is or is not OSINT will differ based on your location.
-Based off the definition above, information considered “open source” in the United States may be protected under GDPR in the European Union so what is OSINT in the USA may not be OSINT in the EU.
+Based off the definition above, information considered “open source” in the United States may be protected under GDPR in the European Union so what is OSINT in the USA may not be OSINT in the EU, and vice versa.

 OSINT is commonly associated with electronic research but this doesn’t have to be the case.
-Some pieces of OSINT may only exist as paper records in a courthouse or as microfiche in a public library.
+Some pieces of OSINT may only exist as paper records in a courthouse, as microfiche in a public library, or as a line in a phone book.

 ### What background or skills do you need to conduct an OSINT investigation?